What kind of therapy are you seeking?

 -Couple & polycule therapy for queer and non-monogamous people, or any partners struggling with communication & intimacy

--Communication, dating, and relationships issues
+-Communication, dating, and relationship issues

 -Strengthening body image, boundaries, self-esteem & assertiveness